MiracleDevs/Paradigm.WindowsAppSDK/docs/sample-application.md

 To run the sample application:

-1. Open the `Paradigm.WindowsAppSDK.SampleApp.sln` solution in Visual Studio
+1. Open the `Paradigm.WindowsAppSDK.SampleApp.slnx` solution in Visual Studio
 2. Set `Paradigm.WindowsAppSDK.SampleApp` as the startup project
 3. Build and run the application